Get started by searching below:

 Quick Answer

-Cerebral palsy is often caused by preventable medical mistakes during childbirth, which may be considered medical malpractice.
+Cerebral palsy (CP) is often caused by preventable mistakes during childbirth, which may be considered medical malpractice.
 If you suspect your child’s cerebral palsy was a direct result of errors during the birthing process, you may be eligible for financial compensation.
-Find out if you can file a medical malpractice claim today.
+Find out if you can file a claim now.

 Get a Free Case Review